 You can’t heal what you don’t feel!

-‘Rediscover the Magic of Parenting in a Busy World’ to help you create new habits around emotionally connecting with your child on a level that ensures they are seen and heard for whom they are (and not who you need them to be in the moment).
+‘Rediscover the Magic of Parenting in a Busy World’ is a simple eCourse done over 30 days in bite-sized chunks, so you can create new habits around emotionally connecting with your child on a level that ensures they are seen and heard for whom they are (and not who you need them to be in the moment).

 History often repeats itself.
 It’s unconscious and unless you address it, it will stay that way.
 Nobody had a perfect childhood and it’s not about blame.
-It’s more about understanding where you came from, what happened to you and your attachment with your primary caregiver.
-With some exploration, understanding and sometimes a trained professional, you can bring up your hurty bits to be healed.
+It’s more about understanding where you came from, what happened to you and your attachment style.
+With some exploration, understanding from a trained professional, you can bring up your hurty bits to be healed.

 Priorities: Let’s put connection first!